paucablop/chemotools/docs/feature_selection.md

 ---
-title: Variable selection
+title: Feature selection
 layout: default
 parent: Docs
 ---

-# __Variable selection__
+# __Feature selection__
-Variable selection is a preprocessing technique in spectroscopy that selects the most relevant variables.
+Feature selection is a preprocessing technique in spectroscopy that selects the most relevant features.
 The following algorithms are available:
 - [Range cut](#range-cut)
 - [SelectFeatures](#range-cut-by-wavenumber)